 For Inheritance Tax purposes, giving your home away is treated as making a gift.
 The rules about passing on property are complicated, so it's a good idea to seek legal advice.

-There are two things about gifts to be aware of when passing on property:
+There are 2 things about gifts to be aware of when passing on property:

 You can make social visits and stay for short periods in the home you give away, but there are guidelines as to how frequent the visits can be without the home becoming a 'gift with reservation of benefit'.